 He or she will also assess the condition of your abdominal muscles and skin tone while you are standing up and lying down.
 The surgeon will likely take some "before" photos during this consultation process.

 Your expectations regarding the tummy tuck will also be discussed during this visit.
-(Learn more in our article devoted to the question, Are you a candidate for a tummy tuck?)

 Once you have decided to undergo a tummy tuck, chosen a surgeon and scheduled your procedure, your doctor will give you a list of preoperative instructions.
 This will likely include routine blood work and a cardiac work-up if you have any history of heart disease.